top of page

 THE PARENT'S ROLE AT SOCCER MATCHES

-• Believe that soccer's primary value is to provide youth an opportunity for self-development.
+• Believe that soccer's primary value is to provide opportunities for self-development on and off the field.

-• Communicate with the coach and create a positive, supportive working relationship.
+• Communicate with your coach to create a respectful and supportive working relationship.

 bottom of page